Vino92babu/Automation-Portfolio/project1-automation/README.md

 - Opened passenger selection panel
 - Increased adults with `while` loop
 - Decreased adults with `for` loop
-- Used assertions to validate expected count
+- Used assertions to validate the expected count

 ---

-## Day 6 – Checkbox
+## Checkbox

 ### What I Learned
 1. Automated checkbox selection/deselection.